mturk/svcbatch/README.md

   ```

   This will truncate existing `SvcBatch.shutdown.log` instead
-  appending on service stop or shutdown.
+  appending on service shutdown.
 This feature is usable
   only if **-s** option is defined.